 Finding a parking spot — You need a long narrow space to set up this tent.
 The tent is kinda long when set up correctly.
 This orange cocoon measures 13 feet (about 4 M).
 No trouble finding a spot in winter.
 Just look up and make sure nothing is gonna fall on you.
 Widow makers are bad.

 I like to use plastic grocery bags filled with snow, buried and tamped down real good for anchoring the tent's reflective guy lines.
 Easy enough to dig out when you tear down.
 Leave no trace.

 Tent comes with good vents.
 I like to face the main door opening south.
 Doors have mesh no see um windows.
 Zippers work with mittens on.
 There are two snorkle openings at the top that can be opened.
 You use the tent's Velcroed tabs to keep them pried open.
-Use these when there's no snow or rain.
+Use these when there's no snow or rain and a light breeze.

 Properly guyed out, the tent holds up really good in high winds.
 Too much ventilation then.
 The tent is warmer than outside when it's set up right.
 Of course, there is still a little frost / condensation on the mesh top when you wake up in the morning.

 Depends on the temperature — a mini snowstorm occurs when it's 10°F or less.